Hello! What's your background, and what are you working on?

 Make sure that you’re always keeping up with what’s new, because using the right tools and technology from the beginning can be the difference between optimizing your runway and dying.
 Technology advances at a very fast pace.
 Without my experience building native apps, we wouldn't have gotten the quick prototypes out.

 Want to learn more about cryptocurrency and maybe even try your hand at winning free crypto?
 You can learn more at AltcoinFantasy.com.

 If you have friends and family who are interested in getting into crypto, tell them to try Altcoin Fantasy before they risk losing all their hard earned money!
 Or if you think your company can benefit from having a little friendly contest in the office, let us know and we can set it up for you!

 Fellow indie hackers, what are your thoughts on crypto?
 Do you think it’s here to stay?

-—, Founder of Altcoin Fantasy
+—, CTO of Altcoin Fantasy